-Probably more familiar than the models used for generative AI are some of the tools that are being mainstreamed for general purpose use.
-Tools like ChatGPT, Dall-E and Copilot have become extremely popular for creating content like memos, images and videos, and even code.
+Probably more familiar than the models used for generative AI are some of the tools that are being mainstreamed for general-purpose use.
+Tools like ChatGPT, Bard, Dall-E and Copilot have become extremely popular for creating content like memos, images and videos, and even code.
 Let’s dive deeper into each of them:

 Whether you know it or not, generative AI tools are starting to be used to improve productivity or for doing otherwise tedious tasks in our daily lives.
 Take for example an executive at a hospital who was asked to put together a memo at the last minute for a building dedication that was happening.
 Instead of sitting down at her computer to write out the detailed memo she can feed the relevant information into ChatGPT and ask it to write the memo for her.
 Within seconds she has her memo ready to distribute with a few minor changes.

-Or how about a developer that needs to write a piece of Python code to parse email addresses out of a registration form to send a thank you email to?
-With Github Copilot he is able to simply use natural language to describe the functionality he needs and gets back a fully functional code block.
+Or how about a developer who needs to write a piece of Python code to parse email addresses out of a registration form to send a thank you email to?
+With GitHub Copilot they can simply use natural language to describe the functionality he needs and gets back a fully functional code block.

-Or what if a crazy fan club president needs to create some artistic content for his Arnold Schwarzenegger/Vincent Van Gogh fanclub website?
-Within seconds he can ask Dall-E 2 to create me an image of Arnold Schwarzenegger in the style of Vincent Van Gogh and have a fully believable recreation of his favorite action hero in the style of Vincent Van Gogh.
+Or what if a crazy fan club president needs to create some artistic content for his Arnold Schwarzenegger/Vincent Van Gogh fan club website?
+Within seconds he can ask Dall-E 2 to create an image of Arnold Schwarzenegger in the style of Vincent Van Gogh and have a fully believable recreation of his favorite action hero in the style of Vincent Van Gogh.

 With the right data, generative AI has the power to create new content, learn, grow and change.
 When generative AI is paired with predictive AI we unlock further benefits.
 For example, we can detect that a customer is not satisfied and generate unique personalized offers that are known to ingratiate the customer, ultimately subduing their dissatisfaction and keeping them happy and engaged.